Medicare in Wisconsin

-Medicare Advantage includes all of the coverage provided by Medicare Parts A and B, and the plans often include additional benefits, usually including integrated Medicare Part D prescription drug coverage and often including coverage for things like dental and vision care.
+Medicare Advantage includes all of the coverage provided by Medicare Parts A and Medicare Part B, and the plans often include additional benefits, usually including integrated Medicare Part D prescription drug coverage and often including coverage for things like dental and vision care.
 But Medicare Advantage insurers establish their own provider networks, which are generally localized and more limited than the nationwide network for Original Medicare.
 Out-of-pocket costs for Medicare Advantage are often higher than they would be if a beneficiary had Original Medicare plus a Medigap plan.

 Original Medicare does not limit out-of-pocket costs, so most enrollees maintain some form of supplemental coverage.
-Nationwide, more than half of Original Medicare beneficiaries get their supplemental coverage through an employer-sponsored plan or Medicaid.
-But for those who don’t, Medigap plans (also known as Medicare supplement plans, or MedSupp) will pay some or all of the out-of-pocket costs they would otherwise have to pay if they had only Original Medicare.
+Nationwide, more 80% of Original Medicare beneficiaries have a supplemental plan.11 Medigap plans (also known as Medicare supplement insurance plans, or MedSupp) will pay some or all of the out-of-pocket costs they would otherwise have to pay if they had only Original Medicare.

-So if a person in Wisconsin wants a Medigap plan that’s comparable to Medigap Plan G sold in other states, they would need to buy the Basic Plan plus riders for the Part A deductible, Part B excess charges, additional home health care benefits, and foreign travel emergency coverage.
-Medigap coverage similar to the various lettered plans sold in other states can thus be obtained in Wisconsin by layering various riders on top of the Basic Plan.
+So if a person in Wisconsin wants a Medigap plan that’s comparable to Medigap Plan G sold in other states, they would need to buy the Basic Plan plus riders for the Medicare Part A deductible, Medicare Part B excess charges, additional home health care benefits, and foreign travel emergency coverage.
+Medigap coverage similar to the various lettered plans sold in other states can thus be obtained in Wisconsin by layering various riders on top of the Basic Plan.17

-Unlike other private Medicare coverage (Medicare Advantage and Medicare Part D plans), there is no annual open enrollment window for Medigap plans.
+Unlike other Medicare plan coverage (Medicare Advantage and Medicare Part D prescription drug plans), there is no annual open enrollment window for Medigap plans.
 Instead, federal rules provide a one-time six-month window when Medigap coverage is guaranteed-issue.
-This window starts when a person is at least 65 and enrolled in Medicare Part B (you must be enrolled in both Part A and Part B to buy a Medigap plan).
+This window starts when a person is at least 65 and enrolled in Medicare Part B (you must be enrolled in both Part A and Part B to buy a Medigap plan).21

 Can I get Medigap in Wisconsin if I'm under 65 and disabled?